te-papa/personas/persona-jack.markdown

 * Show me the basic information I need – when, where and how
 * Work well on my mobile and tablet
-* Persuade me to visit – there’s loads of other things to do in Wellington
+* Persuade me to visit – there are loads of other things to do in Wellington
 * Let me buy tickets so I can skip the queues

 ##I want you to